 Internet of Things (IoT) in Biomedical Researchadmin

-Internet of Things (IoT) is a relatively new technological concept that simply connects “Things” to the internet thus enabling better access and connectivity of electronic devices.
+Internet of Things (IoT) is a relatively new technological concept that connects “Things” to the internet, thus enabling better access and connectivity of electronic devices.
 This concept has unlimited applications both in biomedical research and clinical practice.
 The Medical Internet of Things (MIoT) has gained increasing ground in the past few years.
-Dramatic progress has been achieved in establishing the hardware and software infrastructure required for a well- functioning technology.
-In the heart of this infrastructure lie the wearable devices (Haghi et al., 2017).
+Dramatic progress has been achieved in establishing the hardware and software infrastructure required for a well-functioning technology.
+In the heart of this infrastructure lie wearable devices (Haghi et al., 2017).
 Interestingly, MIoT proved to be helpful in Covid-19 epidemic management.
-It was useful for patients, physicians and hospital management systems (Singh et al., 2020).
+It was useful for patients, physicians, and hospital management systems (Singh et al., 2020).

-It is interesting to learn how biomedical researchers in low-resource setting could have advantage from MIoT.
+It is interesting to learn how biomedical researchers in low-resource settings could have an advantage from MIoT.

 Alkhatib S, Waycott J, Buchanan G, Bosua R. Privacy and the Internet of Things (IoT) Monitoring Solutions for Older Adults: A Review.
 Stud Health Technol Inform.
 2018;252:8-14.
 PMID: 30040675.